 Not all signs of child abuse are obvious.
 If you send your children to daycare centers, be extremely mindful of their behavior patterns.
 Always try to engage a conversation with your children about their experience at the daycare.
 If you notice something unusual, do not hesitate to seek help and to speak up.

-What Does the Button Law Firm Do for Daycare Abuse Victims?
+What Does The Button Law Firm Do for Daycare Abuse Victims in Texas?

 We take daycare abuse cases seriously.
 We dive into our investigations and research to get to the root cause of why it happened.
 Then, we work our way backwards to when the abuse could have been prevented.

 Shockingly, most of the time we find that the daycare employee was unqualified, untrained, and unsupervised.
-There are usually red flags all over that indicate that these daycare employees that abuse children should have never been taking care of children at all.
+There are usually red flags all over that indicate that these daycare employees, who abuse children, should have never been taking care of children at all.
 Instead, they were allowed to continue working and harming children until they were finally caught.

 We get to the bottom of it all and find the truth.
 Then, we hold everyone accountable that could have prevented it, not just the single daycare employee that was the abuser, but also their supervisors, who should’ve monitored the employees and noticed signs of abuse.
 Leadership starts at the top, and all must be chastised for these serious incidents.

-As we work on the case, we help the families get past their guilt, so that they can receive closure by holding the wrongdoers accountable.
-Additionally, we make sure that the families and the children receive the proper treatment and counseling to help cope and handle the long-term consequences of being an abused victim.
+As we work on the case, we help the families get past their trauma, so that they can receive closure by holding the wrongdoers accountable.
+Additionally, we make sure that the families and the children receive the proper treatment and counseling to help cope and handle the long-term aftermath of being an abused victim.

 If you or a loved one has had a child that was abused or injured at a Dallas daycare facility, reach out to us using our confidential form or call us at 214-699-4409.
 Our daycare negligence team is ready to handle all of your needs and answer any questions you may have.
 When your child is hurt, the last thing you want to do is deal with the legal side.
 Let us guide you through that process so you can focus on your child’s medical treatment and your family.